JulienMalka/Linkal/README.md

 linkal --calendar-file <FILE>
 ```

 This command will start the Linkal Server on port ``8443``.
+It is recommanded that you host Linkal behind a reverse proxy with https enabled.

 ### Add a linkal calendar in a CalDav client

-To add a linkal aggregated calendar to your client, use as url either the ip of your server with port ``4145`` or the url that is set in your reverse proxy.
+To add a linkal aggregated calendar to your client, use as url either the ip/url of your server with port ``8443`` or the url that is set in your reverse proxy.
 The id and password that your client is asking can be set with any value.

 Supported clients are :
 - ✅ Thunderbird
 - ✅ Apple calendar

+⚠️ Some client may need you to go to advanced options and hard set the port of the service, which would be 443 if you run Linkal behind a reverse proxy with https enabled.

 If your calendar client is supported and not on this list, please open a pr/issue.
 If your favorite calendar client is not supported, open an issue.